Special circulation tasks and issues

 Claims returned

-Claiming an Item Returned (General) -- Claiming an Item Returned (step-by-step)
+Claiming an Item Returned (General) -- Claiming an Item Returned (Flow Chart)

 The Item: